Cassius

 Character Profile – At a Glance

-- Role: A senator, the conspiracy's instigator, and the man whose envy of Caesar and political shrewdness drag Brutus into the assassination plot — the play's most calculating mind and its most volatile heart.
+- Role: A senator and the conspiracy's instigator, whose envy of Caesar and shrewd reading of Brutus pull the assassination plot into being.

-- Key Actions: Tempts Brutus into the conspiracy in 1.2 with the "lean and hungry look" exchange and the forged letters; argues unsuccessfully against sparing Antony in 2.1; quarrels with Brutus over money and honour in 4.3; takes his own life on his birthday at Philippi in 5.3, mistakenly believing the battle lost.
+- Key Actions: Tempts Brutus into the conspiracy in A1S2 with the "fault, dear Brutus" speech and the forged letters; argues unsuccessfully against sparing Antony in A2S1; quarrels with Brutus over money and honour in A4S3; takes his own life at Philippi in A5S3, on his birthday, wrongly believing the battle lost.

 - Famous Quote: